Louisiana Tech Lady Techsters soccer

 The Louisiana Tech Lady Techsters soccer team represents Louisiana Tech University in NCAA Division I college soccer.
-The team belongs to Conference USA (C-USA) and plays its home games at Robert Mack Caruthers Field.
+The team belongs to Sun Belt Conference and plays its home games at Robert Mack Caruthers Field.
 The Lady Techsters are currently led by Steve Voltz, who has been the head coach since 2021.

 History

 On May 2, 2004, Jennifer Soileau was named the first head coach of the Lady Techsters soccer team.
 In their first season, the Lady Techsters went 0–10–2.
 Soileau went on to coach the Techsters for the 2005 and 2006 seasons, compiling a 11–30–5 overall record as the Lady Techsters head coach.

 In 2007, Kevin Sherry was named head soccer coach at Louisiana Tech.
 During his tenure, the Lady Techsters have compiled a record of 107–75–21.

 In 2008, the National Collegiate Athletic Association (NCAA) named the Louisiana Tech women's soccer team the most improved team in the nation across all NCAA sports.

 The Lady Techsters are 118–105–26 all-time and 20–18–22 in Conference USA play.